Skip to main content

 What the Ancient Sources Say

-The Mithraic tradition left substantial archaeological evidence (the Mithraea scattered across the Roman Empire from Britain to Syria) but specifically-minimal textual evidence.
-Franz Cumont's Les mystères de Mithra (Bruxelles, 1903) and Textes et monuments figurés relatifs aux mystères de Mithra (Bruxelles, 1899-1899, two volumes) established the foundational scholarly treatment.
-Cumont's specifically-Iranian-derivation interpretation dominated twentieth-century Mithraic scholarship until its substantial revision in the late twentieth century.
+The Mithraic tradition left abundant archaeology (Mithraea reach from Britain to Syria) but very little text.
+Franz Cumont's Les mystères de Mithra (Bruxelles, 1903) and his two-volume Textes et monuments figurés relatifs aux mystères de Mithra (Bruxelles, 1899) laid the foundation for modern study.
+Cumont's Iranian-derivation reading dominated the field until the late twentieth century, when it was substantially revised.

-David Ulansey's The Origins of the Mithraic Mysteries: Cosmology and Salvation in the Ancient World (Oxford University Press, 1989) proposed the specifically-astronomical-cosmological interpretation.
-Ulansey documented that the specifically-tauroctony composition specifically-corresponds to the specifically-constellations of the celestial equator during the specifically-Age of Taurus (approximately 4000-2000 BCE), with the specifically-transition to the Age of Aries (approximately 2000 BCE onward) specifically-represented by Mithras overcoming the bull.
-The specifically-precession of the equinoxes (discovered by Hipparchus of Rhodes in the specifically-second century BCE) provides the specifically-astronomical substrate for the Mithraic iconography.
+David Ulansey's The Origins of the Mithraic Mysteries: Cosmology and Salvation in the Ancient World (Oxford University Press, 1989) put forward the astronomical reading.
+Ulansey showed that the figures around the bull match the constellations on the celestial equator during the Age of Taurus, roughly 4000 to 2000 BCE, and that the move into the Age of Aries (from about 2000 BCE) is what Mithras dramatizes when he kills the bull.
+The precession of the equinoxes, discovered by Hipparchus of Rhodes in the second century BCE, gives the iconography its astronomical key.

-Roger Beck's The Religion of the Mithras Cult in the Roman Empire: Mysteries of the Unconquered Sun (Oxford University Press, 2006) extended the astronomical interpretation through the specifically-seven-grade initiation hierarchy (Corax, Nymphus, Miles, Leo, Perses, Heliodromus, Pater) and the specifically-astronomical correspondences of each grade.
-Beck's specifically-star-talk theological reconstruction treats the Mithraic mysteries as a specifically-elaborated astronomical-cosmological system.
+Roger Beck's The Religion of the Mithras Cult in the Roman Empire: Mysteries of the Unconquered Sun (Oxford University Press, 2006) extended the reading through the seven initiation grades (Corax, Nymphus, Miles, Leo, Perses, Heliodromus, Pater) and the astronomical correspondences attached to each.
+Beck treats the cult as an elaborate "star-talk" system.

-Manfred Clauss's The Roman Cult of Mithras: The God and His Mysteries (Routledge, 2000) provides the principal modern synthesis of the archaeological and textual evidence.
-Clauss documents the specifically-Roman-military character of Mithraic spread (Roman legions carrying the cult across the empire from the Levant), the specifically-all-male initiate community, and the specifically-elaborate seven-grade initiation structure.
+Manfred Clauss's The Roman Cult of Mithras: The God and His Mysteries (Routledge, 2000) is the standard modern synthesis of the archaeology and texts.
+Clauss documents how Roman legions carried the cult across the empire from the Levant, the all-male initiate community, and the seven-grade structure of advancement.

-The specifically-Mithraic-Christian convergence in the late Roman period is documented at UB 98:6.3-5 and in substantial scholarly literature.
-Specifically-shared ritual features include the specifically-underground worship locations, the specifically-sacramental bread and wine, the specifically-baptismal holy water, and the specifically-sacrificial-savior theology.
-The specifically-Christian December 25 Christmas date corresponds to the specifically-Mithraic Dies Natalis Solis Invicti (Birthday of the Unconquered Sun), which Mithras was specifically-associated with.
+The convergence between Mithraism and early Christianity is treated at UB 98:6.3-5 and in a wide scholarly literature.
+Shared ritual features include underground worship spaces, sacramental bread and wine, baptismal holy water, and a sacrificial savior theology.
+The Christian December 25 Christmas date matches the Mithraic Dies Natalis Solis Invicti, the Birthday of the Unconquered Sun, with which Mithras was associated.

 Why This Mapping Matters

-The specifically-Christian-Mithraic convergence that the UB documents at 98:6.3-5 has specific theological implications.
-The specifically-shared ritual substrate between Mithraism and early Christianity produced specifically-inherited ritual forms (baptism, eucharist, underground worship, sacrificial-savior theology) that specifically-persisted in the subsequent Christian tradition.
-The specifically-Christmas date inheritance from the Mithraic Dies Natalis Solis Invicti specifically-illustrates this broader pattern.
+The Christian convergence the Urantia Book documents at 98:6.3-5 has theological consequences.
+Shared ritual ground produced inherited forms (baptism, eucharist, underground worship, sacrificial savior theology) that carried into later Christianity.
+The Christmas date borrowed from the Mithraic Dies Natalis Solis Invicti is one piece of a larger pattern.

-The specifically-UB-framework interpretation distinguishes the specifically-genuine-historical Christ event from the specifically-inherited-ritual structure.
-The specifically-actual Michael bestowal as Jesus of Nazareth is specifically-distinct from the specifically-Mithraic mythological Mithras figure, while the specifically-ritual-calendrical-iconographic forms that early Christianity inherited from the Mithraic environment represent specifically-cultural-historical absorption that specifically-did not compromise the specifically-genuine content of the Christ-event itself.
+The Urantia Book framework draws a clean line between the historical Christ event and the inherited ritual structure.
+The Michael bestowal as Jesus of Nazareth is a real historical event, distinct from the mythological Mithras figure.
+The calendrical and ritual forms early Christianity absorbed from its Mithraic environment are cultural inheritance; they did not compromise the substance of the bestowal.

 Sources